gongchen161/OddJob/README.md

     * Workers also have access to a support portal where they can send admin messages.

     * localhost:5000/admin is the admin portal which contains pending skills and support messages
+        * Portal is not secured for demo purposes

 ### Test User Logins:
 * Customer